Alfresco/alfresco-helm-charts/docs/build-your-own-charts.md

         password: MY_ECM_DB_PASS
 ```

-> If you used the templating function mentionned above and provided by the
+> If you used the templating function mentioned above and provided by the
-> subchart the keys would be different than the ondes mentionned in the example
+> subchart the keys would be different than the ones mentioned in the example
 > above.
 Actually the function  would render teh default keys so it's not needed
 > to set them.